Modular hyperbolas and Beatty sequences: Proofs

 \end{lem} \begin{proof} Consider $\boldsymbol{m} = (m_1,m_2,m_3,m_4)\in\mathscr{X}_{u}$.
 Certainly we have

 Additionally, from $p\mid A(\boldsymbol{m},0)$ and $p\mid A(\boldsymbol{m},u)$, we deduce that

 This is satisfied trivially if $(m_1,m_3)$ is a permutation of $(m_2,m_4)$.
 There are at most $2(p-1)^{2}$ such trivial solutions.
-Assume next that $\boldsymbol{m}$ is a non-trivial solution and, additionally, that neither expression in~\cref{eq:sEqs} is $\equiv0$; this additional assumption excludes at most $2(p-1)^{2}$ values of $\boldsymbol{m}$.
+Assume next that $\boldsymbol{m}$ is a non-trivial solution to the system~\cref{eq:sEqs} and, additionally, that neither expression in~\cref{eq:sEqs} is $\equiv0$; this additional assumption excludes at most $2(p-1)^{2}$ values of $\boldsymbol{m}$.
 From~\cref{eq:sEqs} it follows that